purelb/purelb/content/how_it_works/bundledbird/_index.md

 The choice of routing protocols will depend upon how the k8s cluster is integrated with  network infrastructure.
 In a configuration with IGP (interior gateway protocol) such as OSPF or RIP, OSPF is an ideal alternative.
 Each node will establish adjacencies with the OSPF routers and advertize routes.
 A solution often used in larger cloud systems uses the EGP (exterior gateway protocol), BGP as both an EGP and IGP, in this case each node establishes a peering relationship with the neighboring BGP router and once established advertizes routes.
 Each of these alternatives has benefits, once OSPF is configured routes are distributed within the OSPF network, however there are few controls over which routes are distributed and how distribution is controlled.
 BGP provides total control over how routes are configure, especially where peering is E-BGP, however configurion is required to distribute routes, by default BGP does nothing.

 A template for RIP is included however if either BGP or OSPF can be used, they are recommended.
-However is some cases older routes have limited capabilities/functionality, in this case RIP can help as its simple and widely supported.
+In some cases older routes have limited capabilities/functionality, in this case RIP can help as its simple and widely supported.